frkns/bc25src/README.md

 using `your_name` so we can better track changes.

 ### Test Bot
 1. Make changes in the package that you copied.
+Test your changes in the Battlecode client first.
+You can copy your bot into a package called `temp`, this will be ignored by Git.
 2. Before updating `ref_best`, we should run tests on it to make sure that the changes are actually effective.
+3. Git pull first.
+This will update `ref_best` if there are any changes.
+Fast-forward if necessary.
+If you ran `compare_bots` before pulling, the logs may be updated and you might need to merge.
-3. To test it, run the following in a terminal:
+4. To test it, run the following in a terminal:
 ```sh
 python compare_bots.py ref_best {your_bot}
 ```
+Notes:
+* closing the Battlecode client may speed this up
+* to stop midway, run `./gradlew --stop` in `java` folder (not `src`)
+* if fails to run on macOS, try using the original: https://github.com/chenyx512/battlecode24/blob/main/compare_bots.py

-4. The script will show you your bot's win rate and it will take some time to run all the maps.
-If your bot is good enough - use your own judgment, marginal improvements may not outweight the bytecode costs if you added a lot of code - then copy your bot to `ref_best` and commit your changes, include the bot's winrate against previous best, and changes you made.
+5. If ran until completion, the script will show you your bot's winrate and update the logs.
+If your bot is good enough - use your own judgment, as marginal improvements may not outweight the bytecode costs if you added a lot of code - then copy your bot to `ref_best`, e.g. `python copybot.py {your_bot} ref_best`, optionally add a comment detailing changes in `log.txt`.
+Bytecode optimizations are also good, but please run the tests to make sure core functionality still works.

+6. Git push.
+If there is a conflict that probably means that `ref_best` was updated while you were testing.
+You will need to git pull (and merge), and run the tests again.

 ### What to add
 * splashers
-* tune heuristics
+* rework clump avoidance - current mech sucks
+* tune heuristics - don't waste too much time on this, planning on making something that automatically tunes
+* some thing with comms
-* communication
+* bytecode opts
 * ???